Documentation

 Set up prompts, clusters, and monitoring engines

-• Split prompts into clusters by meaning — e.g. "Online payments for e-commerce" and "Acquiring for the self-employed".
-Metrics — visibility, Share of Voice, citation share — are counted separately per cluster
+• Split prompts into clusters by meaning — for example, «Online payments for e-commerce» and «Acquiring for freelancers».
+Metrics — visibility, Share of Voice, citation rate — are calculated separately for each cluster

-• A cluster's geography overrides the brand settings for every prompt in the group.
-This lets one brand run several geo directions at once — say, a Moscow cluster and a Saint Petersburg cluster — without creating a separate brand per city
+• Cluster geography overrides brand settings for every prompt in the group.
+That lets one brand run several geo directions at once — a Moscow cluster and a St. Petersburg cluster, say — without creating a separate brand per city

 Tip